ZeusWPI/MOZAIC/README.md

 For Mac we suggest using the `.dmg`, for windows the `.exe`.

 For linux we provide an [AppImage](https://appimage.org/), which after downloading, you need to make executable (`chmod u+x <file>`).
 **Note**: the AppImage does not need to be installed, and you can simply run the file.
-However, running it will unpack some files, so we suggest putting it in it's own folder.

 Most of the data will be save to user-data directories which are: